An incorporated association may choose to cancel or wind up for many reasons, such as:

 - the amalgamated association becomes responsible for debts or liabilities belonging to each association.

-Registrar’s notices of incorporated associations pending cancellation
+Process for Registrar’s notices of pending cancellation of an incorporated association

 An incorporated association may have its registration cancelled: